-- \ Tests are based on new batteries, using the EF35-80mm f/4-5.6 II Lens and 24-exp. film.
-Data based on Canon's Standard Test Method. - \ The shooting capacity will be reduced if the autofocus or shutter is used with no film in the camera.
+- Tests are based on new batteries, using the EF35-80mm f/4-5.6 II Lens and 24-exp. film.
+Data based on Canon's Standard Test Method. - The shooting capacity will be reduced if the autofocus or shutter is used with no film in the camera.

-- If there is nothing at all displayed on the LCD panel, check to see if the batteries are inserted upside down.
-Re-insert the batteries the correct way up. - · Always check the battery level before using the camera. - Remember that batteries can sometimes be difficult to obtain in certain areas.
-Be sure to have an adequate supply when traveling overseas or when you expect to take large numbers of photographs.
+- If there is nothing at all displayed on the LCD panel, check to see if the hatteries are inserted upside down.
+Re-insert the batteries the correct way up. - · Always check the battery level before using the camera. - Remember that batteries can sometimes be difficult to obtain in certain ar to have an adequate supply when traveling overseas or when you expect take large numbers of bhotographs.